stjudecloud/docs/docs/guides/data/metadata.md

 Each data request includes a text file called `SAMPLE_INFO.txt` that provides a number of file level properties (sample identifiers, clinical attributes, etc).

-### Required Tags
+### Standard Metadata

 Below are the set of tags which are required for every file in St. Jude Cloud.
+Below are the set of tags which *may* exist for any given file in St. Jude Cloud.
+All optional metadata will have `sj_` prepended to their tag name.

 | Property        | Description                                                                            |
 | --------------- | -------------------------------------------------------------------------------------- |